 As part of our budget we receive 'notional SEN funding'.
-This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEN support.
-The amount of support required for each pupil to make good progress will be different in each case and a list of the interventions we can offer is on our provision map.
+This funding is used to ensure that there are sufficient resources to deploy additional and different teaching for pupils requiring SEN support.
 In very few cases a very high level of resource is required.
-The funding arrangements require schools to provide up to £6000 per year of resource for pupils with high needs, and above that amount the Local Authority should provide top up to the school (KCC's Schools Funding Forum is currently developing a system for this which will be implemented in April 2015)
+The funding arrangements require schools to provide up to £6000 per year of resource for pupils with high needs, and above that amount the school can apply to the Local Authority for Higher Needs Funding.